Single Select Responses

 }

-When a reviewer selects an option, you’ll receive both the internal value and the display label:
+When a reviewer selects an option, you’ll receive the selected value:

 {